-Christmas decoration seems to have a very familiar feeling in this country.
-During the Christmas season, cities and houses are washed in beautiful Christmas colors and lights and flowers are found everywhere.
-Wreaths of red, white, green and gold welcome friends and families into the home.
+Christmas decorations seem to have a very familiar feeling in this country as in the United States.
+During the Christmas season, cities and houses are washed in beautiful Christmas colors and lights, and flowers are found everywhere.
+Wreaths of red, white, green, and gold welcome friends and families into the home.

 Christmas Food in Argentina

-Like Peru, Christmas dinner is served in Argentina on the night of December 24th.
+Like Peru, the main Christmas dinner is served in Argentina on Christmas Eve (December 24).
 Upon the initial glance, it would appear that the Argentine Christmas dinner is not so different as it includes traditional roast turkey along with other meats, side dishes, mince pies, and desserts.

-Dinner on Christmas Day is a bit different and you can see a few dishes that may not be on your Christmas dinner table.
-With such warm weather parrillas or barbecues are an institution in Argentine culture and it is very common to see picnics and barbecues as part of the festivities.
-If the meal is not a dedicated parrilla you can be sure there is barbecued meat on the table to satisfy all of the guests.
+Dinner on Christmas Day is a bit different, and you can see a few dishes that may not be on your Christmas dinner table.
+Warm weather parrillas are an institution in Argentine culture, and it is very common to see these picnics and barbecues as part of the festivities.
+If the meal is not a dedicated parrilla, you can be sure there is barbecued meat on the table to satisfy all of the guests.